iobruno/data-engineering-zoomcamp/module4-analytics-engineering/postgres/README.md

 ![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-31393F?style=flat&logo=creativecommons&logoColor=black&labelColor=white)

-This project focuses on creating dbt models using the NY Taxi Tripdata Datasets in PostgreSQL.
+This project is meant for experimenting with `dbt` and the `dbt-postgres` adapter for Analytics, using [NYC TLC Trip Record](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) dataset as the datasource, with Kimball dimensional modeling technique.

-**IMPORTANT NOTE**: This is **not** meant for production use at scale, but rather for educational purposes only.
+**NOTE**: This is not meant for production use at scale, but rather for educational purposes only.
 Consider using `RedShift`, `BigQuery`, `Snowflake` or `Databricks` instead.
 If those options are too costy, or if you need something for on-premises deploy, consider `Clickhouse` instead.

 ## Tech Stack